District 3, Ho Chi Minh City: Railway

 District 3 hosts Saigon railway station, the largest and most important railway hub in the country.
 As the last stop on the North-South line, this station is connected to Bình Triệu railway station.

+District 3 also has a rapid transit, including an underconstructed Line 2 run along with Cách Mạng Tháng 8 Street, two were planned are Line 3 run along with Nguyễn Thị Minh Khai Street and Line 4 run along with Hai Bà Trưng Street and has a station in Turtle Lake.

 Demography

 As of 2022, the district had a population of 220,375.

 Government

 The People's Committee's headquarters is located at No. 99, Trần Quốc Thảo street, Ward 7.
 Before 2015, it was located at No. 185 Cách Mạng Tháng 8 street.

 The district also hosts the hall of the city's Party Committee at No. 111 Bà Huyện Thanh Quan street.

-Healthcare

-District 3 in Ho Chi Minh City is home to several reputable medical facilities, including Binh Dan General Hospital, which offers tertiary care in General surgery, Pediatric surgery, Hepatology, and Cardiothoracic surgery.
-The district also hosts specialized institutions such as the Public Dermatology and Venereology Hospital, the Public Eye Hospital of Ho Chi Minh City, and the Public Traditional Medicine Hospital.
-Additionally, the Public Otolaryngology Hospital and Prima Saigon Eye Hospital are located in the area, contributing to the city's healthcare services.
+HealthcareDistrict 3 of Ho Chi Minh City contains several medical facilities, including Bình Dân General Hospital, which provides tertiary care in general surgery, pediatric surgery, hepatology, and cardiothoracic surgery.
+Other healthcare institutions in the district include the Public Dermatology and Venereology Hospital, the Public Eye Hospital of Ho Chi Minh City, Prima Saigon Medical Center, the Public Traditional Medicine Hospital, the Public Otolaryngology Hospital, and Prima Saigon Eye Hospital.